IS cells operate in Kabul under noses of Afghan and US forces

 It claimed its first attack in Kabul in the summer of 2016.
 Since then the Sunni group has struck at security forces and Shiites with increasing frequency, helped by its growing network in the capital.

-“We are talking about a generation which has been desensitised to different types of violence and violent extremism,” said Borhan Osman, a senior analyst with the International Crisis Group.
+“We are talking about a generation which has been desensitized to different types of violence and violent extremism,” said Borhan Osman, a senior analyst with the International Crisis Group.

 “It should not come as a surprise that some of the youth inculcated in the ideology of jihadism embrace the next version of jihadism, the most violent one.”